HERALDS CAMPAIGN

 On her infrequent returns to meet the First for supplies and recovery, she described the ecstasy at fighting what seemed an unending conflict.
 The First admonished her for the danger she threw all their works in by fighting this being, but this did not sway Vishineth.
 She began to mistrust the First, and viewed the Interloper not as her enemy, but as her divine labor.
 Paradoxically, Vishineth saw the Interloper as the only being that could understand her, and began to think of it as her only friend.

 Alas, all great works have their end, eventually.
 Vishineth and the Interloper met for what would become their final conflict.
 Their battle had few survivors, as the great warriors scoured the landscape, turning the mountains, trees, the water and buildings to glass.
 As this glass scattered into great clouds of sand, Vishineth wounded and defeated the Interloper.
-Choosing not to slay her friend, Vishineth begged the Interloper to kill her; there was no glorious feeling in victory, and Vishineth knew with greater enemy to face, she would live a lonely, unfulfilled life.
+Choosing not to slay her friend, Vishineth begged the Interloper to kill her; there was no glorious feeling in victory, and Vishineth knew with no greater enemy to face, she would live a lonely, unfulfilled life.
 Respecting her plight, the Interloper slew Vishineth, and disappeared thereafter.
 When Vishineth's body was collected, the First wept, for she had died peacefully, with a smile that could never grace her face in life.
 The place of her final battle long hypothesized to be the Great Arathern Desert; a place as desolate and destructive as Vishineth herself.

 Vishineth's story is considered a melancholy tragedy, and many Orators portray Vishineth as a sad woman, incapable of love, friendship or comradery, her life committed to a war with life and of herself.
 Notable Herald Philospher Scilo Duhn considered her fate however as a fulfilling approach to life in his oration, 'Vishineth's Plight'; "It is enough to have purpose in life with no goal.
 Envision Vishineth; If one achieves their life goal, no more have they their purpose".